zenyr/PocoHud3/README.md

 * This repository is to disclose my source code, for DEVELOPERS.

-* For USER-FRINEDLY, working version, join in http://steamcommunity.com/groups/pocomods and download from a 'Download' forum thread.
+* For USER-FRIENDLY, working version, join in http://steamcommunity.com/groups/pocomods and download from a 'Download' forum thread.

 License